Merchant Account, Payment Gateway, or Both? — Best Payment Processing Solutions for High Risk Businesses

 Before weighing the options between merchant accounts and payment gateways, you must first determine if your business belongs in a high risk processing industry.
 This matters especially when you’re opening an eCommerce store because the most popular and easy to access payment processing solutions offered through PayPal, Stripe, or Square will not approve payments through either once their underwriting process has found your business to be high risk.

 If you’re wondering if your business could be classified as a high risk processing industry consider the following.
 Are the credit card chargeback rates typically high in your industry?
 Does your business operate on a subscription, recurring, or continuity billing model?
 Are purchases considered high ticket items?
 Does your industry have, for lack of a better word, a taboo reputation (for instance, adult entertainment or gentlemen’s clubs)?
-Does the industry face heavy government regulations or laws?
+Does the industry face heavy government regulations or laws like CBD?

 If you answered any of those questions with a yes or even a maybe, then you have a high risk business on your hands.
 Don’t stress about it though, you’re in the right place.
 We here at PayKings specialize in finding payment processing solutions for high risk businesses.
 Let’s walk through high risk payment gateways and high risk merchant accounts , so you know which the best approach to payment processing is right for your business.